Legal Clauses Every Online Education Platform Must Include

 -

-How users can request cancellations
+Step-by-step instructions on how users can request cancellations or refunds

 4. Code of Conduct Clause